-For learners of secondary age that are able to access the concepts, the following formal aspects of Relationships, Sex & Health Education will be taught, some in part, depending on individual needs:
+For learners, of secondary age, that are able to understand, the following formal aspects of Relationships, Sex & Health Education will be taught, some in part, depending on individual needs:

-- Developing positive values and a moral framework that will guide their decisions, judgements and behaviour; have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - Gaining an understanding of safe and appropriate times to masturbate. - Understanding the consequences of their actions and behaving responsibly within sexual and pastoral relationships. - Avoiding being exploited or exploiting others or being pressured into unwanted or unprotected sex. - Communicating effectively by developing appropriate terminology for body parts, sex and relationship issues. - Developing awareness of their sexuality and understanding human sexuality; challenging sexism and prejudice, and promoting equality and diversity - Understanding the reasons for having protected sex. - Having sufficient information and skills to protect themselves and, where they have one, their partner from uninvited/unwanted misconceptions, pregnancy and sexually transmitted infections, including HIV. - Being aware of sources of help and acquiring the skills and confidence to access confidential health advice, support and treatment if necessary - Knowing how the law applies to sexual relationships. - Understanding the facts about legal and illegal drugs, alcohol and tobacco and their associated risks.
+- Developing positive values and a moral framework that will guide their decisions, judgements and behaviour; have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationship they want. - Gaining an understanding of safe and appropriate times to masturbate. - Understanding the consequences of their actions and behave responsibly within sexual and pastoral relationships. - Avoiding being exploited or exploiting others or being pressured into unwanted or unprotected sex. - Communicating effectively by developing appropriate terminology for sex and relationship issues. - Developing awareness of their sexuality and understanding human sexuality; challenging sexism and prejudice, and promoting equality and diversity - Understanding the reasons for having protected sex. - Having sufficient information and skills to protect themselves and, where they have one, their partner from uninvited/unwanted conceptions and sexually transmitted infections, including HIV. - Being aware of sources of help and acquiring the skills and confidence to access confidential health advice, support and treatment if necessary - Knowing how the law applies to sexual relationships. - Understanding the facts about legal and illegal drugs, alcohol and tobacco and their associated risks.

-To meet the needs of all pupils with Autistic Spectrum Conditions, Severe Learning Difficulties and Profound and Moderate Learning Difficulties, modes of delivery will include:
+To meet the needs of all pupils with autism, SLD and PMLD, modes of delivery will include: